Self-publishing: Apple

 Apple is a significant platform for ebooks via its Apple Books Store (formally iBookstore).
 Authors can distribute their ebooks to iPhone, handheld computer, and the iPad.
 Apple typically pays authors a 70 percent royalty rate.

-Barnes and Noble
+Barnes & Noble

 Barnes & Noble pays a royalty rate of 70% for ebooks.
 Printed book rates vary based on cost of materials.

 Books on Demand

 Books on Demand (BoD) originally was founded as Libri GmbH in 1997 and is recognized as the "original" in self-publishing.

+Draft2Digital, LLC

+Draft2Digital is a distribution aggregator that allows authors to publish ebooks and paperbacks to all major online retailers.
+In 2022, Draft2Digital acquired Smashwords.

 IngramSpark

 IngramSpark lets authors publish digital, hardback and paperback editions of their books.
 It distributes books to most online bookstores.
 Bricks-and-mortar stores can also order books from IngramSpark at wholesale prices for sale in their own venues.